tldr-pages/tldr/pages/common/finger.md

 `finger -s`

-- Produces multi-line format displaying same information as `-s` as well as user's home directory, home phone number, login shell, mail status as well as contents of files ".plan", ".project", ".pgpkey", and ".foward" in their home directory:
+- Produce multi-line format displaying same information as `-s` as well as user's home directory, home phone number, login shell, mail status as well as contents of files ".plan", ".project", ".pgpkey", and ".foward" in their home directory:

 `finger -l`